iamshadmirza/BlogsByShad/blogs/align-and-justify/align-and-justify.md

 *  The basic idea of *reverse* flex direction is that you have to reverse the order of Start and End and everything else works as usual.

 Remembering things in an order helped me clear the confusion and I was able to get the right alignment at the very first try.
-Inserting USB correctly in the first try is still a problem for me though and may be some things really can’t be helped.
+Although inserting USB correctly in the first try is still a problem for and may be some things can’t really be helped.

 Hope that was helpful.